Tent camping checklist for Florida

 Dish soap – Enamel dishes and pots clean with wipe of a rag.
 A bar of biodegradable Ivory soap serves multiple uses, including showers, shaving and dish-washing.

-Table cloth – Inexpensive plastic-coated tablecloth will do.
+Table cloth – Vinyl tablecloths are inexpensive.
 You don’t know who or what has been on that picnic table.

 Keep it simple.
 One-pot meals are the smart way to camp cooking: stews, soups, pastas and chili are nourishing and filling.
 Cook what you can ahead of time and freeze in containers.
 They double as ice in the cooler.